 As a result of Covid-19, many small and medium-sized businesses are experiencing tough times.
 During this unprecedented time, BPF Solutions has been helping many small businesses not only survive but be positioned to grow.
-Most of the time, lack of knowledge, not having prepared documents and even misunderstanding of rules, do not allow businesses to grow and benefit from the tools and this is where BPF Solutions comes into help.
-Besides, we always advise to take advantage of the opportunities and benefit from the tools offered by the Government.
+Most of the time, lack knowledge, not having prepared documents and even misunderstanding of rules, do not allow businesses to grow and benefit from the tools and this is where BPF Solutions comes into help.
+Besides, we always advise taking advantage of the opportunities and benefit from the tools offered by the Government.
 Here is one of the supporting tools by the Government of Canada that may be helpful to you.

 What is CEBA?

 The Canada Emergency Business Account (CEBA) is part of an economic response plan by the Government of Canada to help Canadian businesses cope with the COVID-19 pandemic.
 CEBA is now available to businesses that have been operating out of a non-business banking account.
 The reasons behind this plan are to help businesses keep their doors open, keep their workforce on payroll, protect the employment that Canadians rely on and recover rapidly when the time comes.

 According to this program, applicants must have the following conditions in order to apply for that:

 1- An active CRA Business Number (BN) with a registration date effective on or before 1 March 2020.

 2- An active checking/operating business account with the lender at the time of the CEBA filing.